 If you’re considering dental implants to replace a missing tooth or teeth, then one of the first steps is to determine whether you have sufficient bone in which to place the implant.
-For a dental implant to be successful there has to be enough width and depth of bone to support the screw like implant so that it can provide a solid platform for the replacement tooth or teeth.
-Bone can deteriorate in cases where a tooth has been missing for some time and consequently our dentist may suggest you undergo a bone grafting procedure before dental implant surgery can go ahead.
+For a dental implant to be successful, there has to be enough width and depth of bone to support the screw-like implant so that it can provide a solid platform for the replacement tooth or teeth.
+Bone can deteriorate in cases when a tooth has been missing for some time, and consequently, we may suggest you undergo a bone grafting procedure before dental implant surgery can proceed.

-If you’ve been told in the past that you don’t have sufficient bone to place dental implants then Dr. Gohill may be able to help.
+If you’ve been told in the past that you don’t have sufficient bone to place dental implants, then Dr. Gohill may be able to help.
 Modern dental technologies have made bone grafting an option for many people seeking dental implants.
-Why not give us a call on 954-791-6666 to find out more or to book a consultation appointment.
+Why not give us a call at (954) 256-1788 to find out more or to book a consultation.
 Dr. Gohill and her team are standing by to help.